appinteractive/electron-vite-tailwind-starter/README.md

 # Electron 12 + Vite 2 + Tailwind 2 - Starter

+## NOTE: !Unmaintained - For an up to date electron + vite solution you can use [electron-vite-vue](https://github.com/electron-vite/electron-vite-vue)

 ![Electron + Vite + Tailwind Starter](screenshot.png)

 This Starter utilizes [Electron](https://electronjs.org/), [Vite](https://github.com/vitejs/vite) and [Tailwind](https://tailwindcss.com/) in combination.
 It tries to adhere the best practices mentioned in the [Talk by Kilian Valkhof](https://www.youtube.com/watch?v=fw4PmPaghyU)